 What Exercise Gear Do You Need?

-Walking is free and doesn’t need specialist equipment.
-Yet you’ll still enjoy it more if you have the right clothing and footwear.
+Walking is free and doesn’t need special any equipment.
+But you’ll enjoy it even more if you have the right clothing and footwear.

-Choose a pair of running sneakers because their flexible soles make walking less tiring.
+Choose a pair of running sneakers.
+Flexible soles make walking less tiring.
 Sturdy hiking boots can provide extra ankle support if you need it.

-You can wear ordinary everyday clothing, but choosing something specific to wear can remind you to go for your walk.
-Exercise clothing can be a great visual cue that you’re walking to improve your health.
+You can wear everyday clothing, but choosing something specific to wear can remind you to go for your walk.
+Exercise clothing can be a good reinforcement that you’re walking to improve your health.

 Create a Walking Playlist